BillCharlaftis/Java-Spring-Intranet-Internet-Insurance-webapp---HUA-Assessment/README.md

 # Java-Spring-Intranet-Internet-Insurance-webapp - HUA-Assessment

-HUA Assaiment 2016 (I don't even remember the corse name).
+HUA Assaiment 2016 (corse name Distributed Systems).

 There are two Java - Spring WebApps.

 The concept was that we were making a web insurance companies infarstracture consisting from an Intranet and one Internet WebApps.

+If you speek Greek check the PDF.